Know your avatar

 You’ll spend so much time and money focussing on a really wide audience.

 You have to know that your product or service is not for everyone.
 It’s for very specific people.
 And your advertising should only focus on those people, otherwise your coins will go to waste.
+That’s why you need to know your ideal client avatar.

-3. Communicate effectively with your Target Audience
+3. Communicate Effectively With Your Target Audience

 The way that you communicate with adults is different from the way you do with kids.